amazon-archives/aws-appsync-chat-starter-react/README.md

 3. Alternatively you can start a chatbot conversation from the message drop-down menu:

    - Just selecting `ChuckBot` will display options for further interaction
-   - Send a message with a movie name and selecting `MovieBot` subsequently will retrieve te details about the movie
+   - Send a message with a nothing but a movie name and selecting `MovieBot` subsequently will retrieve the details about the movie

 ### Interacting with other AWS AI Services